githubteacher/intro-github-am/YOUR_USERNAME-orlando.md

 - Disney World
 - Universal Studios
 - Lots of fun water parks, my favorites are:
   - Typhoon Lagoon
   - Discovery Cove
+- LegoLand is pretty new and fun!